Hypergraph polynomials and the Bernardi process: The Bernardi process for hypergraphs

-Let us take the following walk on $T$.
+\begin{proof} Let us take the following walk on $T$.
 Start from $v_0$, and traverse $v_0e_0$.
 If $e_0v_1\in T$, then traverse $e_0v_1$ as well.
 If not, then traverse the unique path in $T$ connecting $e_0$ to $v_1$.
 Continue this way until for each edge of $O$, the path in $T$ connecting its two endpoints is traversed.
 At the end we arrive back to $v_0$.
-Let us call this walk the $T$-tour of $O$.
+Let us call this walk the $T$-walk of $O$.

-As $T$ is a tree, in this tour, each traversed edge is traversed in both directions.
-Each edge of the form $v_ie_i$ is traversed from the direction of $v_i$, hence each of these edges is also traversed in the reverse direction.
+As $T$ is a tree, in this walk, each traversed edge is traversed in both directions.
+Since each edge of the form $v_ie_i$ is traversed from the direction of $v_i$, each of these edges is also traversed in the reverse direction.
 By definition, an edge $v_ie_i$ is traversed from the direction of $e_i$ only if it is part of the path in $T$ connecting some nodes $e_j$ and $v_{j+1}$.
-Hence each edge of the form $e_iv_i$ is in the base cycle $C(T,e_jv_{j+1})$ for some $j$ where $e_jv_{j+1}\notin T$.
+The claim follows. \end{proof}

 From this point on, we prove Lemma \ref{l:no_cycl_in_Bernardi} separately for the (ht:$E$, cut:$V$) and for the (ht:$V$, cut:$V$) Bernardi processes.
 This is only for notational convenience as the two arguments remain very similar.